ÎÞÂëרÇø

 A SPACE FOR COLLABORATION AND INNOVATION

-• An expansion of engineering lab space of more than 60 percent.
+• More than 20 additional research laboratory spaces—an expansion of engineering lab space of more than 60 percent.

-• A two-story Innovation Lab鈥攐pen to any student in an engineering program鈥攚ill include laser and 3-D printers, work benches and work spaces, tools and equipment for building, and will be able to accommodate the Formula SAE car.
+• The two-story Drosdick Innovation Lab—open to any student in an engineering program—which includes laser and 3-D printers, workbenches and workspaces, tools and equipment for building, and will be able to accommodate the Formula SAE car.

 • State-of-the-art instruction spaces that can adapt to small discussion and larger lecture formats.

-• Dedicated and centrally located spaces for the College of Engineering鈥檚 graduate and doctoral students, enhancing their experience as part of the College community and strengthening the entire academic environment.
+• Dedicated and centrally located spaces for the College of Engineering’s master’s and doctoral students, enhancing their experience as part of the College community and strengthening the entire academic environment.

 BY THE NUMBERS